- Clostridium botulinum is a bacterium that produces dangerous toxins (botulinum toxins) under low-oxygen conditions.

-Though spores of Clostridium botulinum are heat-resistant, the toxin produced by bacteria growing out of the spores under anaerobic conditions is destroyed by boiling (for example, at internal temperature >85°C for five minutes or longer).
-Therefore, ready-to-eat foods in low oxygen-packaging are more frequently involved in botulism.
+Though spores of C. botulinum are heat-resistant, the toxin produced by bacteria growing out of the spores under anaerobic conditions is destroyed by boiling (for example, at internal temperature greater than 85 °C for 5 minutes or longer).
+Therefore, ready-to-eat foods in low oxygen-packaging are more frequently involved in cases of foodborne botulism.

 Food samples associated with suspect cases must be obtained immediately, stored in properly sealed containers, and sent to laboratories in order to identify the cause and to prevent further cases.

-Infant botulism occurs mostly in infants under six months of age.
-Different from foodborne botulism caused by ingestion of pre-formed toxins in food, it occurs when infants ingest Clostridium botulinum spores, which germinate into bacteria that colonize in the gut and release toxins.
-In most adults and children older than about six months, this would not happen because natural defences that develop over time prevent germination and growth of the bacterium.
+Infant botulism occurs mostly in infants under 6 months of age.
+Different from foodborne botulism caused by ingestion of pre-formed toxins in food, it occurs when infants ingest C. botulinum spores, which germinate into bacteria that colonize in the gut and release toxins.
+In most adults and children older than about 6 months, this would not happen because natural defences in intestines that develop over time prevent germination and growth of the bacterium.

-Clostridium botulinum in infants include constipation, loss of appetite, weakness, an altered cry and a striking loss of head control.
+C. botulinum in infants include constipation, loss of appetite, weakness, an altered cry and a striking loss of head control.
 Although there are several possible sources of infection for infant botulism, spore-contaminated honey has been associated with a number of cases.
-Parents and caregivers are therefore warned not to feed honey to the infants before the age of one year1.
+Parents and caregivers are therefore warned not to feed honey to the infants before the age of 1 year.

-Inhalation botulism is rare and does not occur naturally, i.e. it is associated with accidental or intentional (e.g. bioterrorism) events which result in release of the toxins in aerosols.
+Inhalation botulism is rare and does not occur naturally, for example it is associated with accidental or intentional events (such as bioterrorism) which result in release of the toxins in aerosols.
 Inhalation botulism exhibits a similar clinical footprint to foodborne botulism.
-The median lethal dose for humans has been estimated at two nanograms of botulinum toxin per kilogram of bodyweight, which is approximately three times greater than in foodborne cases.
+The median lethal dose for humans has been estimated at 2 nanograms of botulinum toxin per kilogram of bodyweight, which is approximately 3 times greater than in foodborne cases.

-Following inhalation, symptoms become visible between 1–3 days, with longer onset times for lower levels of intoxication.
+Following inhalation of the toxin, symptoms become visible between 1–3 days, with longer onset times for lower levels of intoxication.
 Symptoms proceed in a similar manner to ingestion of botulinum toxin and culminate in muscular paralysis and respiratory failure.